mb0/xelf-old/DESIGN.md

 -----------------------------

 Type references refer to any literal in scope and represent the underlying type of the literal.
-They start with the at-sign followed by any symbol '@name' and can refer to a generalized element type of any container with a underscore path segment '@mylist._'.
+They start with the at-sign followed by a symbol '@name' and can refer to a generalized element type of any container with a underscore path segment `@mylist._`.

 Type variables represent unresolved types and are used during type inference and checking.
 They start with reference prefix followed by a numeric type variable id '@123'.
-The naked at-sign '@' without id represents a new type variable.
+The naked at-sign '@' without id represents a new type variable with any new id.

+Type variables can have one parameter acting as constraint, that is usually a base type or a type alternative.
+For example '@1:num' or '(@:alt str raw list)'.

 Schema types are a kind of reference and need to be resolved.
 The name of schema types refers to a global type schema and uses the schema prefix '~schema.model' for lookups from the environment.